retreaver/core-api-docs/source/index.html.md

 `https://api.retreaver.com/calls.json?api_key=woofwoofwoof&company_id=1&sort_by=created_at&order=asc&page=2`

-## Enumerate through calls in a specific date/time range.
+## Enumerate through Calls in a specific date/time range.

 ```shell
 curl "https://api.retreaver.com/calls.json?api_key=woofwoofwoof&company_id=1&created_at_start=2016-01-01T00:00:00+00:00&created_at_end=2016-01-02T00:00:00+00:00&page=1"
 ```

-By passing in `created_at_start` and `created_at_end` parameters, you can control the start and end time of calls returned.
+By passing in `created_at_start` and `created_at_end` parameters, you can control the start and end time of Calls returned.

 The timestamp should be formatted according to [rfc3339](https://validator.w3.org/feed/docs/error/InvalidRFC3339Date.html)